Alberta health minister accused of berating Calgary physician, 'intimidating' citizens | CBC News

 "Be careful.
 They want to rile you up and entrap you into saying something impulsive."

-Janice Fraser of Calgary sent a single email to Vital Partners through the company's website.
+Calgarian Janice Fraser sent a single email to Vital Partners through the company's website.
 Within an hour of sending it, she received an email from Tyler Shandro.

 "Sending threatening emails to my wife is completely inappropriate and must stop," he wrote.
 "If you want to believe lies about her on social media, that is up to you.
 But you can send your threatening emails to this office and this office only.